MarikaBBB/codebar-intro-aws/README.md

 # Codebar Event: Building a Simple Python API with AWS Serverless

-I had attendrd the codebar workshop where we delved into the world of AWS (Amazon Web Services) and learned how to create a basic Python API using serverless technologies.
+I had attended the codebar workshop where we delved into the world of AWS (Amazon Web Services) and learned how to create a basic Python API using serverless technologies.

 ## Workshop Details